Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-apps/thunderbird.rst

             :width: 60%
             :alt: thunderbird add calendar subscribe

-4. That's it!
-Your Nextcloud calendar and contacts are now integrated with Thunderbird.
+4. Your Nextcloud calendar and contacts are now integrated with Thunderbird.